 Birthday: August 4

 Announcements on Social Media

-Today, many new parents are choosing to do their baby announcement on social media.
+Today, many new parents are choosing to do their baby announcements on social media.
 A Facebook birth announcement is a good way to quickly inform all your friends, family members and acquaintances about your baby’s arrival.
-When making a Facebook announcement, share all the information that you would put on a classic birth announcement, including the baby’s name, birthdate and gender.
+When making a Facebook announcement, share all the information that you would put on a classic birth announcement, including the baby’s name, birth date, and gender.
 The wording on your Facebook announcement can be more informal than it would be on a classic announcement.